NOTICE OF PRIVACY PRACTICES

-Effective Date: August 9, 2017
+Effective Date: August 7, 2017

-THIS NOTICE DESCRIBES HOW HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+THIS NOTICE OF PRIVACY PRACTICES (“NOTICE”) DESCRIBES HOW HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.

-PLEASE REVIEW IT CAREFULLY.
+PLEASE REVIEW THIS NOTICE CAREFULLY.

-HOW THE PRACTICE MAY USE AND DISCLOSE HEALTH INFORMATION ABOUT YOU
+HOW THE PRACTICE MAY USE AND DISCLOSE YOUR PHI

-The Practice may disclose your health information to a family member, other relative, close personal friend, or any other individual identified by you relative to that person’s involvement in your care or in the payment for your care.
-In the event of your absence or incapacity or in emergency circumstances, the Practice will disclose health information based on a determination using its professional judgment disclosing only health information that is directly relevant to the person’s involvement in your healthcare.
+Individuals Involved in Your Care or Payment for Your Care.
+The Practice may disclose your PHI to a family member, other relative, close personal friend, or any other individual identified by you relative to that person’s involvement in your care or in the payment for your care.
+In the event of your absence or incapacity or in emergency circumstances, the Practice may, based on a determination in its providers’ professional judgment, disclose certain of your PHI that is directly relevant to such person’s involvement in your healthcare and treatment.
 Additionally, the Practice may disclose information about you to your personal representative.
-If a person has the authority by law to make health care decisions for you, the Practice will treat that personal representative the same way it would treat you with respect to your health information.
+If a person has the authority by law to make health care decisions for you, the Practice will treat that personal representative the same way it would treat you with respect to your PHI.

 - Prevent or control disease, injury or disability;